All Products

 Supported synchronization topologies

-DTS supports two-way data synchronization only between two MySQL databases.
-DTS does not support two-way data synchronization between multiple MySQL databases.
+DTS supports two-way synchronization only between two MySQL databases.
+Two-way synchronization among multiple MySQL databases is not supported.

 • ApsaraDB RDS for MySQL instance

-• Self-managed database connected over Express Connect, VPN Gateway, or Smart Access Gateway
+• Self-managed database connected over a leased line, VPN Gateway, or Smart Access Gateway

 • Self-managed database connected over Database Gateway